Abdullah bin Faisal Al Saud (1923–2007)

-Abdullah bin Faisal Al Saud (عبد الله بن فيصل آل سعود ʿAbd Allāh bin Fayṣal Āl Suʿūd; 18 June 1923 – 8 May 2007) was a Saudi Arabian businessman, politician, and poet who held multiple posts in the Saudi government throughout the 1940s and 1950s.
-Prince Abdullah was the eldest son of King Faisal.
+Abdullah bin Faisal Al Saud (عبد الله بن فيصل آل سعود ʿAbd Allāh bin Fayṣal Āl Suʿūd; 20 June 1923 – 8 May 2007) was a Saudi Arabian businessman, politician, and poet who held multiple posts in the Saudi government throughout the 1940s and 1950s.
+Prince Abdullah was the eldest son of King Faisal and one of the grandsons of Saudi's founder King Abdulaziz.
 He served as the governor of Hejaz during the reign of his grandfather King Abdulaziz, and as the minister of health and interior during the reigns of his grandfather and his uncle King Saud.
 These positions made him one of the most powerful Saudi Arabian royals of his time.

 Early life and education

-Prince Abdullah was born in Riyadh in 1923.
+Prince Abdullah was born in Riyadh in 1922.
 However, some sources list his birth year as 1921 or 1922.
 He was the eldest son of King Faisal.
 His mother was Sultana bint Ahmed Al Sudairi, sister of Hussa bint Ahmed Al Sudairi.

 It is believed that Prince Abdullah was the second grandson of King Abdulaziz after Faisal bin Turki who was born in 1918.
 The marriage of Prince Faisal and Sultana bint Ahmed was prearranged while Prince Faisal was travelling abroad.
 They never saw each other until the marriage and later divorced.

 Abdullah bin Faisal completed his education in Mecca in 1939.